shmcfarl/mcp-kind-doc/README.md

-# Kind Kubernetes MCP Server
+# KinD Kubernetes MCP Server

-This MCP server provides tools for interacting with a local Kind Kubernetes cluster.
+This MCP server provides tools for interacting with a local KinD Kubernetes cluster.
 It allows you to list pods, services, and get cluster information through the Model Context Protocol.

 ## Prerequisites

 - Python 3.8+
-- Kind Kubernetes cluster running locally: https://kind.sigs.k8s.io/docs/user/quick-start/
+- KinD Kubernetes cluster running locally: https://kind.sigs.k8s.io/docs/user/quick-start/
 - `kubectl` configured to access your cluster
 - pip package manager

 ## Creating a Kind Cluster

-1. Install Kind if you haven't already:
+1. Install KinD if you haven't already:
 ```bash
 # On macOS with Homebrew
 brew install kind